 I, like a lot of people, am often able to trace this experience back to one person: Andy Ngo.
 He has branded me an “antifa ideologue,” sometimes tagging my Twitter account while accusing me of some nefariousness he’s sure I’m responsible for.
 I should say very clearly he is not the one directly threatening me, nor does he explicitly instruct anyone to do so.
 But this name-and-shame process is the foundation of Ngo’s celebrity: he has created a highly lucrative career off of pairing identification with accusation, using vague allegations of malfeasance that are taken by his followers as a signal to harass and threaten the person named.

-Ngo’s new book, Unmasked: Inside Antifa’s Radical Plan to Destroy Democracy, published by Hachette, consists of this process extended to an agonizing length, all hamfistedly contorted into a mythology that Ngo has cultivated out of his own imaginative grievances.
+Ngo’s new book, Unmasked: Inside Antifa’s Radical Plan to Destroy Democracy, published by Hachette, consists of this process extended to an agonizing length, all hamfistedly contorted into a mythology that Ngo has fashioned out of his own imaginative grievances.
 You see, two years ago, after an already-prolific career of Islamophobic op-eds and antagonistic interactions with left-wing organizers, Ngo was roughed up and had a milkshake thrown at him at a Portland protest.
 Bearing the humiliation was clearly too much, so he refocused his entire career on “antifa,” a word that, in this context, has to be put in quotations.
 Over the past few years, the term has become a mainstream right-wing bogeyman, and Ngo has been a prime cultivator of the trend.
 The “milkshake incident” in 2019 was videotaped; it led his celebrity on the right to skyrocket (along with a brief stint of liberal sympathy), and delivered him huge sums of money through crowdfunding.

 He comes across as meek, decidedly unassuming, with a curious British accent for someone born and raised in Portland, Oregon.
 (His book also uses British spellings.)
 To the right, he is the perfect victim of the “unchecked radical left” in modern America.
 People ate up Ngo’s story because of its utility—the example of a gay man of color being attacked by intolerant leftists—and, during 2020’s protests, he became a favored figure and go-to commentator for right-wing pundits, including Tucker Carlson.